Linear and nonlinear parabolic forward-backward problems: Uniqueness of weak solutions for linear problems

-The proof follows the arguments of Baouendi and Grisvard in~\cite{BG}, which concerns the case of the model equation \eqref{eq:shear-z}.
+The proof follows the arguments of Baouendi and Grisvard in~\cite{BG}, which concern the case of the model equation \eqref{eq:shear-z}.
 For the reader's convenience, we recall the main steps of the proof here, and adapt them to the present (slightly different) context.
+The proof involves the spaces $\cB$ defined in \eqref{def:cB} and $\cA := \cB \cap H^1(\Om)$.